Retropikzel/foreign-c/README.md

 ## Installation

-Eithe download the latest release from [https://git.sr.ht/~retropikzel/foreign-c/refs](https://git.sr.ht/~retropikzel/foreign-c/refs) or git clone, preferably with a tag, and copy the _foreign_ directory to your library directory.
+Either download the latest release from [https://git.sr.ht/~retropikzel/foreign-c/refs](https://git.sr.ht/~retropikzel/foreign-c/refs) or git clone, preferably with a tag, and copy the _foreign_ directory to your library directory.